 The most common language spoken in Clarendon is English.
 Other important languages spoken here include Spanish and Polish.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 45.8% of the households here have four, five, or more cars.
 That is more cars per household than in 99.3% of the neighborhoods in the nation.

 Did you know that the neighborhood has more Scots-Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.1% of this neighborhood's residents have Scots-Irish ancestry.